Labs64/NetLicensingClient-javascript/README.md

 ## How to Contribute

 Everyone is welcome to contribute to this project!
-Once you're done with your changes send a pull request and check [CI validation status](https://travis-ci.org/Labs64/NetLicensingClient-javascript).
+Once you're done with your changes send a pull request and check [CI Status](https://github.com/Labs64/NetLicensingClient-javascript/actions?query=workflow%3A%22NetLicensing+Client+CI%22).
 Thanks!

 ## Bugs and Feedback